-At Community Broker Network (CBN) our authorised brokers and our people are committed to protecting your privacy in accordance with the Privacy Act 1998 (Cth) and the Australian Privacy Principles.
+At Community Broker Network (CBN) our authorized brokers and our people are committed to protecting your privacy by the Privacy Act 1998 (Cth) and the Australian Privacy Principles.

-We can only fully advise you and assist in arranging your insurance or with a claim, if we have all relevant information.
+We can only fully advise you and assist in arranging your insurance or with a claim if we have all the relevant information.
 The insurance laws also require you to provide your insurers with the information they need to be able to decide whether to insure you and on what terms.
-You have a duty to disclose the information which relevant to the insurer’s decision to insure you.
+You must disclose the information which relevant to the insurer’s decision to insure you.

 If you ask us to seek insurance terms and we recommend an overseas insurer, we may be required to disclose the information to the insurer located outside Australia.
-For example, if we recommend a policy provided by Lloyd’s of London, your information may be given to the Lloyd’s broker and underwriters at Lloyd’s of London to make a decision about whether to insure you.
+For example, if we recommend a policy provided by Lloyd’s of London, your information may be given to Lloyd’s broker and underwriters at Lloyd’s of London to decide whether to insure you.

-Australian and overseas insurers acquire reinsurance from reinsurance companies that are located throughout the world, so in some cases your information may be disclosed to them for assessment of risks and in order to provide reinsurance to your insurer.
-We do not make this disclosure, this is made by the insurer (if necessary) for the placement for their reinsurance program.
+Australian and overseas insurers acquire reinsurance from reinsurance companies that are located throughout the world, so in some cases, your information may be disclosed to them for assessment of risks and to provide reinsurance to your insurer.
+We do not make this disclosure, this is made by the insurer (if necessary) for the placement of their reinsurance program.

 We may also disclose your personal information to third party service providers as they may be processing your personal information on our behalf.

-When we take reasonable steps, we will ensure that transfers of personal information are in accordance with applicable Australian law and carefully managed to protect your privacy rights and transfers are limited to either countries which are recognised as providing an adequate level of legal protection or where we can be satisfied that alternative arrangement are in place to protect your privacy rights.
+When we take reasonable steps, we will ensure that transfers of personal information are by applicable Australian law and carefully managed to protect your privacy rights and transfers are limited to either country which is recognized as providing an adequate level of legal protection or where we can be satisfied that alternative arrangement is in place to protect your privacy rights.
 To this end:

 You have a right to contact us for more information about the safeguards we have put in place (including a copy of relevant contractual commitments) to ensure the adequate protection of your personal information when this is transferred as mentioned above.

-We may also hold information we collect from you initially in a working file, which when completed is electronically imaged and stored, after which any paper is destroyed in a secure manner.
+We may also hold the information we collect from you initially in a working file, which when completed is electronically imaged and stored, after which any paper is destroyed securely.

 If you wish to correct your personal information please write to: